Julie Roginsky Sues Fox News And Roger Ailes For Sexual Harassment

 “Roginsky says she’s appeared on Fox News since 2005 and became a regular in 2011.
 Her contract was renewed three times, according to the complaint.
 She began appearing on The Five after the departure of Bob Beckel,” The Hollywood Reporter recalled.

-Beckel recently returned to the show to occupy the “liberal” chair in which typically alternates with Juan Williams.
-Roginsky stayed on the The Five regular rotation, however during the 2015 time frame.
-She also fequently appeared on Outnumbered, which airs at noon Eastern as well as other programs on both Fox News and the Fox Business Channel.
+Beckel recently returned to the show to occupy the “liberal” chair in which he typically alternates with Juan Williams.
+Roginsky stayed on the The Five regular rotation, however, during the 2015 time frame.
+She also frequently appeared on Outnumbered, which airs at noon Eastern as well as other programs on both Fox News and the Fox Business Channel.

 FNC has yet to respond to the latest sexual harassment lawsuit (watch this space for updates), but Ailes’ lawyer Susan Estrich, a well-known Democrat who managed Michael Dukakis’ unsuccessful presidential campaign back in the day, deemed the allegations “total hogwash.”